 Many sitters prefer jobs that are a minimum 3 hours.
 If under this, it's good to be prepared to pay extra to make it worth their while.

 If you’re getting home much later than expected, this may put the sitters plans out.
 Always ask if they’re able to stay later and don’t assume.
 It is thoughtful to pay more for overtime hours.

 Have fun plans for your day off?
 Giving up their public holiday means casual employees should be properly remunerated.
 For these jobs we recommend 1.5 x or 2 x the usual rate.

-Starting with the minimum wage plus casual loading, and being willing to pay more for additional factors will mean you will be able to find good quality, wonderful care for your children, even last-minute!
+Starting with the minimum wage plus casual loading, being negotiable, and being willing to pay more for additional factors will mean you will be able to find good quality, wonderful care for your children, even last-minute!

 Paying a regular ongoing nanny

 For ongoing employment of a nanny there are several other factors to consider to ensure you are compliant with Australian employment laws.
 When negotiating an hourly rate or salary you will need to consider tax, superannuation, and leave entitlements.

 Because this is a little more complex we highly recommend Care Pay Co.
 Their fantastic team will be able to assist and ensure the process is simple, smooth and successful.